mozmeao/platform-docs/docs/attribution/0004-mozilla-accounts.md

 | `flow_begin_time` | The time at which a flow event occurred (used for funnel analysis).                      | Timestamp                          |
 | `service`         | Product ID used for data analysis in BigQuery (optional).                                | Alpha numeric string               |

-When performing data analysis, the default `UTM (Urchin Tracking Module)`{.interpreted-text role="abbr"} values above are what we equate to "direct" traffic (i.e. someone came to the landing page directly then subscribed.
+When performing data analysis, the default UTM values above are what we equate to "direct" traffic (i.e. someone came to the landing page directly then subscribed.
 They did not arrive from a specific marketing campaign or other channel).

 If we do detect that someone came from a marketing campaign or other form of referral, then we have logic in place that will replace the default UTM parameters on each link with more specific referral data, so that we can attribute subscriptions to individual campaigns.